matrix-org/synapse/UPGRADE.rst

 SMS
 ---

-Following upgrade, the only way to maintain the ability to register via a phone number will be to continue to delegate SMS delivery via the matrix.org and vector.im identity servers.
+Following upgrade, the only way to maintain the ability to send SMS (and therefore register via a phone number) will be to continue to delegate SMS delivery via the matrix.org and vector.im identity servers (or another identity server that supports SMS sending).

 The ``account_threepid_delegates`` dictionary defines whether the homeserver should delegate an external server (typically an `identity server
 <https://matrix.org/docs/spec/identity_service/r0.2.1>`_) to handle sending
 password reset or registration messages via email and SMS.

-So to delegate SMS sending set ``account_threepid_delegates.sms`` to a base URL of an identity server in your homeserver.yaml.
+So to delegate SMS sending set ``account_threepid_delegates.msisdn`` to a base URL of an identity server in your homeserver.yaml.

 .. code:: yaml